mravanelli/pytorch-kaldi/README.md

     git clone https://github.com/vesis84/kaldi-io-for-python.git
     ```

-    Remember to add export PYTHONPATH=$PYTHONPATH:<kaldi-io-dir> to $HOME/.bashrc and source it.
+    Remember to add export PYTHONPATH=$PYTHONPATH:(your_kaldi_io_dir) to $HOME/.bashrc and source it.
     Type python -c "import kaldi_io" to check that the package is correctly installed.
 You can find more info (including some reading and writing tests) on https://github.com/vesis84/kaldi-io-for-python.

 4. We recommend running the code on a GPU machine.
 Make sure that the CUDA libraries (https://developer.nvidia.com/cuda-downloads) are installed and correctly working.
 We tested our system on Cuda 9.0, 9.1 and 8.0.
 Make sure that python is installed (the code is tested with python 2.7 and python 3.6).
-Even though not mandatory, we suggest to use Anaconda (https://anaconda.org/anaconda/python).
+Even though not mandatory, we suggest using Anaconda (https://anaconda.org/anaconda/python).

 ## How to install
 To install PyTorch-Kaldi, do the following steps: